n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

   - "Ka,Halant,Ssa" is substituted with the "KaSsa" ligature.
   - "Ja,Halant,Nya" is substituted with the "JaNya" ligature.

-These sequences can occur anywhere in a cluster.
+These sequences can occur anywhere in a syllable.

 #### 3.3: rphf ####